Operation Linebacker II: Negotiating

 On 9 January, Kissinger and Le Duc Tho returned to Paris.
 The agreement struck between the U.S. and North Vietnam was basically the same one that had been reached in October.
 The additional demands that had been made by the U.S. in December were generally discarded or went against the U.S. John Negroponte, one of Kissinger's aides during the negotiations, was more caustic: "[w]e bombed the North Vietnamese into accepting our concessions."
 The DMZ was defined as provided for in the Geneva Accords of 1954, and would in no way be recognized as an international boundary.
 The demanded withdrawal of North Vietnamese troops from South Vietnam was not mentioned at all in the text of the agreement.
 Kissinger did obtain a "verbal agreement" from Tho for a token withdrawal of 30,000 North Vietnamese troops.
-One very important point to the negotiations was achieved by the United States.
-For the entirety of the war, North Vietnam had refused to recognize the South Vietnamese government as legitimate.
-On this point, the North finally agreed officially to recognize their southern counterpart as a legitimate government.

 The demand for an inclusive, Indochina-wide cease-fire was simply discarded in the written agreement.
 Once again, Kissinger had to be satisfied with a "verbal understanding" that a cease-fire would be instituted in Laos simultaneous with or shortly following that in South Vietnam.
 An agreement on Cambodia (where the North Vietnamese had no influence over the Khmer Rouge) was out of the question.
 The size of the ICCS was finally decided by splitting the difference in the number demanded by both parties at 1,160 personnel.
 The Paris Peace Accords were signed at the Majestic Hotel in Paris on 27 January 1973.